vincentole/rustica_coffee_website/README.md

 ### What I Learned Highlights

-This is my first major project using Next.js and form integration.
+I present to you my first major project using Next.js and form integration.

-In this section I highlight some code snippets I find valuable to share.
-Refer to the [section below](#roadmap-&-continued-development) for more concepts and features I implemented.
+In this section, I highlight some code snippets that I find valuable.
+Please refer to the [section below](#roadmap--continued-development) for more concepts and features I implemented.

 #### Animation